 even when you're just hanging out in normal sinus rhythm.

 Clearly, if you go into rapid atrial fibrillation or sinus tachycardia,

 your QRS complexes are still gonna be wide, right?

-although there are definitely other situations which we're gonna cover
+although, there are definitely other situation which we're gonna cover

 where you can see wide complex supraventricular rhythms.